3 Days In Split Croatia: A Perfect Split Itinerary!

-Looking to spend 3 days in Split Croatia?
-Here’s your perfect 3 day Split itinerary, a place I have visited many times and love!
+Are you wondering how to spend 3 days in Split Croatia?
+Here’s your perfect 3-day itinerary!

-Split is one of the most popular coastal cities in Croatia – thanks to its easy access to the Dalmatian Islands and handy international airport!
-But it’s more than a layover, Split offers a stunning Riviera, top-class restaurants, impressive architecture and best of all, an incredible old town!
+Split is one of the most popular coastal cities in Croatia, and for good reason.
+It boasts a stunning Riviera, top-class restaurants, impressive architecture, and best of all, an incredible heritage town – and palace!

 Top 3 Hotels in Split!